monzo/progression-framework/frameworks/engineering/web.md

           - "Solves the 'hard problem' in a project e.g. Mastercard crypto and sees it through to resolution"
           - "Solves larger ambiguous problems"
           - "Leads incident resolutions"
-          - "Makes judgements about when to diverge from the immediate goal to achieve something else
+          - "Makes judgements about when to diverge from the immediate goal to achieve something else"
           - "Leading large scale technical infrastructure projects (level 5 would originate or complete, probably)"
           - "Leads writing large scope proposals"
           - "Breaks down large long-lasting projects into sensible discrete chunks that compound to achieve a large goal"